Memory Access Patterns: Sequential vs Strided

 - Stream processing

-- Linear array traversal
+- Linear traversal

 - Random access